Templarian/MaterialDesign-Site/src/content/getting-started-bootstrap.md

 tab:intro-css Helper CSS
 tabContent:intro-content

-<p class="mb-0">Bootstrap is an Open Source CSS framework.
-There are component libaries making use of it for almost every JavaScript framework imaginable.
-Even this site uses it.</p>
+<p>Bootstrap is an Open Source CSS framework containing many of the most used components.
+This site also uses Bootstrap extensively.</p>

+<p class="mb-0"><small>This page is for Bootstrap v4, please view Bootstrap v3 for legacy support.</small></p>

 /tabContent
 tabContent:intro-install